blueneogeo/xtend-onyx/README.md

 # Updating entities

-You update entities by calling .set [ ] to tell the builder what values to set, and then .update to perform the changes.
+You update entities by calling .set [ ] to tell the query what values to set, and then .update to perform the changes.

 ## Setting new values